eric612/Yolo-Model-Zoo/README.md

 # Yolo-Model-Zoo

-**This is an experimental project , try to train different imagenet models with yolov2
+**This is an experimental project , try to use different backbone models with yolov3 detector

 ## VOC